- Studying in New Zealand

 What to do when you receive the moderation report

-Ensure all relevant people in your organisation get a copy of the moderation report.
-If the moderation report indicates that the assessment materials require modification or do not meet the national standard, modify the assessment material as indicated in the moderation report, before the assessment materials are used again.
+The moderation liaison should ensure all relevant people in your TEO get a copy of the moderation report.
+If the moderation report states that the assessment materials require modification or do not meet the national standard, modify the assessment material as indicated in the moderation report.
+This needs to be done before the assessment materials are used again.

-The National External Moderation Results report and accompanying letter from TAM will indicate any further action required for national external moderation (for example, a resubmission and/or an action plan).
+The National External Moderation Results report and accompanying letter from TAM will detail anything else the TEO has to do (for example resubmit material and/or an action plan).

-For questions or concerns about the results or comments contained in a moderation report, please have your organisation’s moderation liaison contact Tertiary Assessment and Moderation.
+If your organisation has questions or concerns about the results or comments contained in a moderation report, please have your TEO’s moderation liaison contact Tertiary Assessment and Moderation.
 Do not contact the moderator directly.
-Refer also to Section Six.

 Assessment Materials Not Received (AMNR) report

-If your organisation did send the assessment materials to the moderator and still received an AMNR report, please contact Tertiary Assessment and Moderation.
+However, if your TEO did send the assessment materials to the moderator and still received an AMNR report, please contact Tertiary Assessment and Moderation.